Muazzem Hussein Chowdhury

-Al-Hajj Abd-Allah Zaheeruddin Moazzem Hossein Chowdhury (1903 – 1967), popular known as Lalmia, was a Bengali Muslim politician.
+Al-Hajj Abd-Allah Zaheeruddin Moazzem Hossein Chowdhury (1903–1967), popular known as Lalmia, was a Bengali Muslim politician.
 He represented Faridpur District in the Bengal Legislative Council, the Constituent Assembly of Pakistan, and National Assembly of Pakistan.
 He was Pakistan's federal Minister of Health, Social Welfare and Labour in the cabinet of Ayub Khan.

 Early life

-Lalmia was born in 1903 at the Moez Manzil, which was part of the Amirabad Estate, Faridpur.
+Lalmia was born in 1903 at the Moyez Manzil, which was part of the Amirabad Estate, Faridpur.
 He was the eldest son of Chowdhury Moyezuddin Biwshash.
-His father was a wealthy Bengali Muslim merchant and zamindar who was engaged in the Indian freedom struggle.
+Moyezuddin was a wealthy Bengali Muslim merchant and zamindar who was engaged in the Indian freedom struggle.
 The Bengal Provincial Conference of the Congress Party was held at the Moez Manzil.
 Subhash Chandra Bose and Rabindranath Tagore both knew the young Lalmia.
-His father's lawyer Ambica Charan Mazumdar became President of the Indian National Congress during the 31st session of the All India Congress Committee which orchestrated the Lucknow Pact between the Congress and the All India Muslim League.
+Moyezuddin's lawyer Ambica Charan Mazumdar became President of the Indian National Congress during the 31st session of the All India Congress Committee which orchestrated the Lucknow Pact between the Congress and the All India Muslim League.
 Lalmia enrolled at Aligarh Muslim University in 1918.
 He married Begum Sayeeda Khatun Chowdhurani, a descendant of Tipu Sultan.